xavier268/pandemics/README.md

-# animation
+# Pandemics
-A test of video animation using Pixel golang librairy
+A test of video animation using Pixel golang librairy.
+Simulating virus propagation.

 ## prequisite